whitesmith/WSLogger/README.md

 }
 ```

-It's possible to change the log level with `LoggerOptions.defaultLevel` property.
+It is possible to change the log level with `LoggerOptions.defaultLevel` property.
 For example, if `LoggerOptions.defaultLevel ` is `debug` then all the `verbose` entries will be ignored.

 You can add `LoggerOptions.defaultLevel = .none` to discard any log events on your test suite.
 It's also possible ignoring classes with `Logger.shared.ignoreClass(WSTableViewCell)`.